cajones93/Project1/README.md

 - browse available paranormal experiences so that I can see the different options available.
 - view detailed information about the paranormal experiences so that I can clearly understand what is included in each service.
 - submit a contact form so that I can reach out to the organiser for more information or to book an experience.
-- view basic pricing information so that I know how much each experience costs.
 - get directions to the haunted house locations where paranormal experiences take place, so I know how to get there.
 - read an FAQ section to quickly find answers to common questions.
 - view social media links so that I can follow or share the page with others.